 An interim application is an application made between the start of the proceedings and the trial itself.
 It is an application to the court for orders or directions.
 These interim applications are governed by Civil Procedure Rules.
-Such an interim application is in effect made to assist the parties in pursuing the case.
-Such an application can give rise to directions imposed by the court or some other orders.
-There can be a variety of circumstances when the interim application to the court is necessary to be made.
-These are for instance application for extension of time, summary judgement application, interim payment application, applications for injunction, application for security for costs, amendments of case, renewing validity of claim form.
+There can be a variety of circumstances when it is necessary to make an interim application to the court.
+These include an application for:

 Application for the extension of time

-The application for the extension of time can take place at any time in the proceedings if one party needs to extend time in order to meet some important deadline.
-E.g. Filing an important document etc.
+The application for the extension of time can take place at any time in the proceedings if one party needs more time to meet some important deadline (eg, filing a required document).

 Application for a summary judgment

-Application for a summary judgment takes place if the claimant or the defendant believes that the defendant has no real case and cannot defend the claim against him or if the claimant has no real case and there is no other compelling reason why to proceed with the claim and there is no real prospect in succeeding in this case.
+Application for a summary judgment takes place if the claimant/ defendant believes the other party has no real case and cannot prove/ defend the claim against him.

 Application for an injunction